The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Experiments

-Figure \ref{fig:scaling} shows balanced accuracy as we increase the amount of unlabelled data in pre-training up to approximately 160 hours.
-For both tasks, pre-training outperforms the no pre-training baseline, which fails to generalise at all, showing that any unlabelled data is sufficient to pre-train a useful representation.
-In both tasks, there is a clear improvement in accuracy as the amount of unlabelled data increases.
-Thus, adding unlabelled data improves generalisation and scales performance.
-With speech detection, the improvement in accuracy is more significant for \citet{armeni_10-hour_2022}.
-Noting that there is more within-subject data in this dataset than \citet{gwilliams_introducing_2023}, speech detection may be more sensitive to subject variation than voicing classification.
+Figure \ref{fig:scaling} shows that performance scales predictably with unlabelled data volume, following distinct patterns for different tasks and datasets.
+For speech detection on \citet{armeni_10-hour_2022}, we observe logarithmic scaling in log-space (log-log scaling), suggesting diminishing but continued returns with increased data.
+For other tasks, ROC AUC improves log-linearly, indicating robust scaling potential.
+Importantly, even our smallest pre-training dataset beats chance performance, while our largest (160 hours) continues to show gains without plateauing.
+Notably, we have scaled far beyond the data regime of prior surgical and non-surgical work and yet performance has continued to scale.
+Thus, our self-supervision approach may remain useful as the volume of open data in the field continues to rapidly increase.

+Our results also reveal several new and notable phenomena.
 We scaled up the pre-training dataset by increasing the number of subjects.
-Since this led to consistent and almost monotonic improvements in downstream accuracy, our self-supervised method is an exception to the common consensus that pooling subjects worsens generalisation.
-Moreover, as we pre-trained our model with a \textit{different} dataset to those we fine-tuned on, our representation shows \textit{cross-dataset generalisation}.
-This is particularly notable as the \citet{armeni_10-hour_2022}, \citet{gwilliams_introducing_2023}, and pre-training datasets all use different scanners entirely.
+Since this led to consistent and almost monotonic improvements in downstream accuracy, our method is an exception to the consensus that pooling subjects worsens generalisation.
+As we pre-trained our model with a \textit{different} dataset to those we fine-tuned on, our representation shows \textit{cross-dataset generalisation}.
+This is surprising as the \citet{armeni_10-hour_2022}, \citet{gwilliams_introducing_2023}, and our pre-training dataset all use different scanners entirely.
 Performing well across these datasets indicates that, together, our architecture and pretext tasks successfully generate representations that are generalisable across heterogeneous scanners.

-Beyond hardware, our results also show improvements on \textit{distinct} tasks, namely speech detection and voicing classification, thus illustrating \textit{cross-task generalisation}.
-Thus, our pretext tasks are sufficiently generic to produce representations that generalise to multiple downstream tasks, indicating their applicability to speech decoding more generally.
-Finally, our pre-training dataset contained no language data whatsoever yet still improved downstream accuracy on language tasks.
-Remarkably, this shows that brain data collected from \textit{any} task (including those that are not linguistic) can be used to scale downstream speech decoding performance.
+Finally, we note that our pre-training dataset contained no language data whatsoever yet still improved downstream accuracy on language tasks.
+Remarkably, this shows that unlabelled brain data collected from \textit{any} task (including those that are not linguistic) can be used to improve speech decoding performance.